What to know about buying a house in Florida

 The median home listing price in Jacksonville was $315,000 in October 2023.
 That was down 3.1% year-over-year, according to Realtor.com.

 At today’s home prices, making a down payment in Jacksonville, FL might cost:

-The H2H webpage says “$2ny single–family housing unit newly built or existing (including patio homes, town homes and condominiums) located within the consolidated City of Jacksonville is eligible except mobile homes or manufactured housing.”
+The H2H webpage says “Any single-family housing unit newly built or existing (including patio homes, townhomes and condominiums) located within the consolidated City of Jacksonville is eligible, except mobile homes or manufactured housing.”